dhananjay12/learn-ethereum/mid-level-apps/erc20-token/README.md

 * To test the contract run `npx hardhat test`
 * To deploy the contract to your localhost network do the following:
     * `npx hardhat node`
+    * `node scripts/deploy.js` will return dex.json and token.json which contain the ABIs.
     * `npx hardhat run --network localhost ./script/deploy.js`

 ## Using the Frontend